Cosmological effect of coherent oscillation of ultralight scalar fields in a multicomponent universe: Application of our method in gravitational collapse

 \section{Application of our method in gravitational collapse}

-In this section, we show that the generalization of the coherent oscillation of the ultralight scalar field model can behave like the CDM sector even when we are dealing with gravitational collapse.
+In this section, we demonstrate that the generalization of the coherent oscillation of the ultralight scalar field model can behave similarly to the cold dark matter sector, even in the context of gravitational collapse.
 Such a collapsing scenario was recently studied in Ref.~\cite{Saha:2024irh} where the authors used an approximated version of the coherent oscillation of the ultralight scalar field model.
-Unlike the previous work, in the present article, we will use the exact generalization of the model with the proper initial conditions.
+Unlike the previous work, in the present article, we will use the exact generalization of the model with the proper initial conditions in the interior patch of the spacetime.
+Before we proceed, it is appropriate to state here that the gravitational collapse model studied in this paper serves an illustrative purpose where we particularly concentrate on the scalar field and CDM sector equivalence and the specific role of the initial condition as given in Eq.~(\ref{initcn}).
+In this paper, we do not work out explicitly how the collapsing spacetime is matched with an external static, spherically symmetric spacetim,e as we do not expect any new features in the matching sector when we compare or work with the previous works involving gravitational collapse in Refs.~\cite{Saha:2024irh, Saha:2024xbg, Saha:2023zos}.
+The effect of the generalization of the equivalence between the CDM sector and the oscillating scalar field sector primarily affects the internal collapsing spacetime region.
+We will specify more about the matching conditions at the end of this section.

-Here we investigate the dynamics of gravitational collapse in a system where dark matter is non-minimally coupled to radiation in the presence of dark energy.
+Here we investigate the dynamics of gravitational collapse in a system where dark matter decays into radiation in the presence of dark energy.
 The evolution is studied in a closed FLRW spacetime with positive spatial curvature $(k=1)$.
 Dark matter is modeled by the coherently oscillating ultralight scalar field.
 We focus on the behavior of a small, spherically symmetric overdense region embedded in the expanding universe.
 Due to its initially higher density relative to the background, this region gradually decouples from the Hubble flow, experiences a slowdown in expansion, and eventually reaches a turnaround point, initiating its gravitational collapse.
 Our analysis, however, does not proceed to the final singularity of the collapse.
 Instead, it concentrates on the stage when the system attains virial equilibrium and stabilizes.
 The primary motivation for introducing a phenomenological mechanism to halt the collapse is rooted in the observational evidence of large-scale structures in the universe, which are believed to form via such virialization processes.
 A collapsing region must, therefore, reach a virialized state at some stage in its evolution.

 In our model, we employ the conventions used in the standard \textit{top-hat collapse} framework~\cite{Gunn:1972sv}, wherein the overdense region initially expands along with the background universe but at a slower rate.
 Eventually, it reaches a maximum expansion radius—known as the turnaround radius, $R_{\text{max}}$.
 At this point, the kinetic energy of the overdense region momentarily vanishes, and the total energy is purely gravitational.
 The total gravitational potential energy at turnaround is given by: $ E_T = V_T = -\frac{3M^2}{5R_{\text{max}}},$ where $M$ is the total mass within the overdense region \cite{Shapiro:1998zp}.
 As the collapse continues, the region eventually virializes.
 At virial equilibrium, the virial theorem implies that the total kinetic energy, $E_K$, and the potential energy, $V_T$, satisfy: $ E_K = -\frac{1}{2}V_T,$ which yields the total energy at virialization as: $ E_T = E_K + V_T = \frac{V_T}{2}.$ Since the total energy is conserved during the evolution, equating the expressions for $E_T$ at turnaround and virialization gives: